atch2203/blog/src/content/blog/8bit computer.md

 ![[rotated-20250218_162927.jpg]]

 ## The clock
 The clock was simultaneously the simplest yet hardest module to get correct.
 Many tutorials online used different confusing schematics, and the datasheet's pinout descriptions were not helpful.
-Additionally, we had to tinker around with the potentiometer, resistor, and capacitor values
+Additionally, we had to tinker around with the potentiometer, resistor, and capacitor values until we got a steady blinking on the LED.
+There is both a clock and an inverted clock, but we only ended up using the clock.

 > fdjsakfldsajlk
 - datasheet